casey/just/README.md

 Now, if you have a recipe called `foo` in `~/.user.justfile`, you can just type `foo` at the command line to run it.

 It took me way too long to realize that you could create recipe aliases like this.
-Notwithstanding my tardiness, I am very pleased to bring you this major advance in justfile technology.
+Notwithstanding my tardiness, I am very pleased to bring you this major advance in `justfile` technology.

 #### Forwarding Alias

-If you’d rather not create aliases for every recipe, you can create a single alias:
+If you'd rather not create aliases for every recipe, you can create a single alias:

 ```sh
 alias .j='just --justfile ~/.user.justfile --working-directory .'